dmopalmer/UArmForPython/README.md

 ## INSTALLATION

-Install this library along with pyfirmata-uarm-version
+Install this library along with [pyfirmata-uarm](https://github.com/uArm-Developer/pyFirmata).
+Install this library before you use UArm For Python

 In uarm, install [FIRMATA-EEPROM-StandardFirmataEEPROM.ino	](https://github.com/uArm-Developer/FirmataEEPROM/) after you calibrate uarm - Check here to see [How to calibrate](http://developer.ufactory.cc/quickstart/)

+Then install/copy UArmForPython in the directory as the same as pyfirmata.

 ## API REFERENCE